Kanjani Eight: 8EST: The 8th Anniversary: 2012–present

 The concert tour continued on with the arena and dome performances.
 In support of their compilation album, the group only performed their most popular songs and unit/solos.
 The arena performances had a different setlist than the dome performances, with the arena being a condensed version of the stadium performances (containing shorter songs and a new Eight Rangers skit) while the dome performances axed the skit for longer songs and solos.
 Tickets for the concert were sold through the fanclub while the Tokyo and Osaka dome extensions were opened up to the general public through playguide and sold via Lawson Ticket.
 Also, different this year was the absence of a countdown live.
 This was because Kanjani Eight was to perform for the first time at the NHK Kouhaku Uta Gassen.

+The Japanese version of Spider-Man: Homecoming has an exclusive theme song titled "Never Say Never" by the band.

 The group was the 5th artist by total sales revenue in Japan in 2012 and 2013, with ¥4.916 billion and ¥4.738 billion, respectively.